JTech Communications Logo

 • Improving accessibility

-• Creating mobile friendly breakpoints
+• Creating mobile-optimized breakpoints

-• Implementing alt text and meta-data properly
+• Optimizing alt text and meta-data

 • Proper website schema markup and structured data implementation